What is liver cancer?

 How is liver cancer treated?

-Treatment for lover cancer depends on the stage and type of cancer, the degree of liver function and a person's overall health.
+Treatment for liver cancer depends on the stage and type of cancer, the degree of liver function and a person's overall health.
 Possible treatments include:

 - Hepatectomy: This type of surgery is an option when liver cancer has been caught early and has not spread.
 The surgeon will remove the tumor and a margin of healthy tissue surrounding it.
 Up to 80 percent of the liver can be removed in this way.
 The remaining healthy part will take over the liver's function.